Improvement Leader Level 6 Apprenticeship

 - Change management: Assess the effectiveness of change and identify opportunities to improve outcomes, guiding and supporting others to deliver results

 Our COVID friendly delivery model means apprentices can complete their training anywhere; from the office, training room or even from home.
-Mandatory training sessions are completed virtually on a near-weekly basis using secure web-based software.
+Mandatory training sessions occur nearly every week, using secure web-based software in a virtual setting.

 Apprentices will attend their morning tutorials before completing guided study for the rest of that day.
 Our courses start at various points in the year in January, April and September.